-Contributions of psychology to health promotion and illness prevention, adaptation to acute and chronic illness, and to the healthcare system.
+Contributions of psychology to health promotion and illness prevention, adaptation to acute and chronic illness, and to the healthcare system This curse focuses on the contributions of psychology to health promotion and illness prevention, adaptation to acute and chronic illness, and to the healthcare system.
+Offered: Spring Semester.